Bush tucker, healthy eating and wellness

 The recipes use local ingredients and cater for up to 100 healthy meals to improve the nutrition of people receiving meals on wheels or school lunch programs.

-You can read more about the book and place an order.
+You can read more about this recipe book and place an order here.

 An initiative by the federal, state and territory governments, this booklet provides advice to Aboriginal and Torres Strait Islander people about being healthier and living longer – today, tomorrow and into the future.